IvanRG00/Java-basic-stuff/README.md

 # Java-basic-stuff
-# RockpaperScissors game made using while/if/else if
+# Rock paper Scissors game made using while/if/else if